nusenu/ansible-relayor/README.md

 * `tor_enableMetricsPort` boolean
     - if True enable tor's MetricsPort on the localhost IP address 127.0.0.1 and allow the same IP to access it (MetricsPortPolicy)
     - it is recommended to enable this setting only with tor versions >= 0.4.7.2-alpha
-    - enabling this setting automatically disables `OverloadStatistics` (so tor will not publish/upload the data to directory authorities because we use MetricsPort locally)
+    - enabling this setting automatically disables `OverloadStatistics` if it is not enabled explicitly (so tor will not publish/upload the data to directory authorities because we use MetricsPort locally)
     - default: False

 * `tor_MetricsPort_offset` integer